AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 ## Overview

-Error bars are defined as part of the series and are used on graphs to indicate the error, or uncertainty in a reported measurement.
+Error Charts are defined as part of the series and are used on graphs to indicate the error, or uncertainty in a reported measurement.
 Error bars often represent one standard deviation of uncertainty, one standard error (standard deviation of the sampling distribution of a statistic), or a certain confidence interval (e.g., a 95% interval).

 ## Supported Chart Types